sukitsubaki/pixTrail/docs/installation.md

 # Installation Guide

-This guide provides detailed instructions for installing PixTrail on different platforms and in different configurations.
+This guide provides detailed instructions for installing PixTrail on different platforms and configurations.

 ## System Requirements

 - **Python:** 3.6 or newer
 - **Operating System:** Windows, macOS, or Linux
 - **Disk Space:** Approximately 50MB for installation
+- **Internet Connection:** Required for downloading dependencies and map tiles

 ## Basic Installation